a-pervaniuk/SQL_projects/SQL_Day03/README.md

 | Language                                     | ANSI SQL           |

 Please register a new pizza with the name "greek pizza" (use id = 19) with the price of 800 rubles in the restaurant "Dominos" (pizzeria_id = 2).
 **Warning**: this exercise is likely to cause the modification of data in the wrong way.
-Actually, you can restore the original database model with data from the [link](materials/model.sql).
+Actually, you can restore the original database model.

 ## Exercise 08 — Let’s cook a new type of pizza with more dynamics